Sasha-Fridman/Sasha-Fridman/README.md

 # 👋 Greetings and thank you for visiting my GitHub account!
 I'm Sasha Fridman, a passionate Data and Business Analyst.

 - 💼 My background primarily focuses on roles in data and business analytics, providing key support in decision-making for C-level management.
 Additionally, I have gained experience in process optimization, product ownership, and entrepreneurship.
-- 📊 Currently, I'm mastering my hard data analytics skills (mostly Python and SQL) and working on a couple of interesting projects.
+- 📊 I'm currently deepening my data analytics expertise (primarily in Python and SQL) while working on a couple of interesting projects.
 - 💖 Harvesting insights from raw data and crafting narratives through data visualization are where my true passions lie.
 - 👨‍👩‍👧‍👦 In my personal life, I enjoy spending time with my amazing spouse, daughter, and friends.
 I have a passion for woodworking, playing tennis, and learning new languages (currently Hebrew).
 Additionally, I find fulfillment in volunteering, as it provides not only the opportunity to do good, but also to collaborate with some of the most amazing people.
 - 💬 Feel free to reach out to me for pro bono consulting and volunteer opportunities, especially in analytical and process optimization areas.
 - ✋ I value feedback and thrive on meaningful discussions.
 Don't hesitate to share your thoughts or ideas — I'm all ears!
-- 📫 You can contact me on [LinkedIn](https://www.linkedin.com/in/sasha-fridman/), [Facebook](https://www.facebook.com/alexander.fridman.1) or shoot me an email at sasha.fridman.me@gmail.com.
+- 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/sasha-fridman/), [Facebook](https://www.facebook.com/alexander.fridman.1) or by email at sasha.fridman.me@gmail.com.
 - 💡 I'm happy to present some of the projects I've worked on; please take a look at them below.

+  *I'd love for you to explore my final E-Commerce project — it’s the most comprehensive one I've completed so far!*

 </br>

 ## [TripleTen (ex.
 Practicum) Bootcamp](https://practicum-content.s3.us-west-1.amazonaws.com/tripleten_isr/Syllabus.pdf) Projects